home-assistant/home-assistant.io/source/_components/scene.markdown

 - **entities** (*Required*): Entities to control.

 As you can see, there are two ways to define the states of each `entity_id`:

-- Either you define the `state` directly with the entity.
+- Define the `state` directly with the entity.
-- Or you define a complex state with its attributes.
+- Define a complex state with its attributes.

 The mapping from states to services is done with the [state helper](https://github.com/home-assistant/home-assistant/blob/master/homeassistant/helpers/state.py#L74).
 So, please have a look there for available states for your scenes.